A Script for Customer Retention Deals

 Step 3: Close the Deal

-After you have spent sufficient time (seems 30-60 minutes is average for me) and you feel you have a good enough deal from Customer Retention, you must close this deal!
+After you have spent enough time (it seems 30-60 minutes is average for me) and you feel you have a good enough deal from Customer Retention, you must close this deal!
 How do you close this deal?
-First, don’t just hang up and assume you have the deal, get all the particulars of who you spoke with:
+First, don’t just hang up and assume you have the deal.
+Get all the particulars of who you spoke with:

 • Their Name